markshuttle/juju-lostandfound/README.md

 [![Juju logo](doc/juju-logo.png?raw=true)](https://juju.is/)

-A model-driven Operator Lifecycle Manager.
+[Juju is a model-driven **Operator Lifecycle Manager (OLM)**](https://juju.is/).
+Juju greatly improves the experience of running Kubernetes operators, especially in projects that integrate many different operators from different publishers.

-An "operator" is a reusable operations code package that drives the configuration and operation of a particular workload.
-By encapsulating ops code as a reusable package, the operator pattern moves beyond traditional config management to allow much more agile operations for complex cloud workloads.
+[A Kubernetes operator is a container that drives the configuration and operation of a particular workload](https://charmhub.io/about).
+By encapsulating ops code as a reusable container, the operator pattern moves [beyond traditional config management](https://juju.is/beyond-configuration-management) to allow much more agile operations for complex cloud workloads.

 Shared, open source operators take **infra as code to the next level** with community-driven ops and integration code.

-Juju is a **universal OLM** that supports operators on bare metal, virtual machines or cloud instances, as well as on Kubernetes.
+Juju is a **universal OLM** that extends the operator concept to traditional applications without Kubernetes, on Linux and Windows, on bare metal, virtual machines or cloud instances, as well as on Kubernetes.
 Embrace the operator pattern across container and legacy estate.

 **Juju excels at application integration**.
 Instead of simply focusing on lifecycle management, the Juju OLM provides a rich application graph model that tells operators how to integrate with one another.
 This dramatically simplifies the operations of large deployments.

+A key focus for Juju is to simplify operator design, development and usage.
+Instead of making very complex operators for specific scenarios, Juju encourages devops to make composable operators, each of which drives a single Docker image, and which can be reused in different settings.
-Composable operators enable very rich scenarios to be constructed out of simpler operators that do one thing, and do it well.
+**Composable operators enable very rich scenarios** to be constructed out of simpler operators that do one thing, and do it well.

 ## Open Operator Collection